Integrated Seed Sector Development in Africa

 In partnership with Centre for Development Innovation (CDI), KIT is involved in country-specific programmes in Uganda, Ethiopia, Burundi, Tanzania and Mozambique, as well as in cross-border programmes under the auspices of the African Union.

-A new ISSD Africa programme is set to begin in September 2014 with the following four priorities:
+The new ISSD Africa programme began in September 2014 with the following four priorities:

 The ISSD approach promotes partnership among seed sector stakeholders, identifying opportunities that can emerge between different seed systems and seed value chains.
 Through their interventions the programmes aim to stimulate seed policy innovation, strengthen local seed entrepreneurship and support the emergence of a strong, vibrant and pluralistic seed sector in Africa.